 Dear worldwide inline skaters,

-welcome to the – at least as far as I know - one and only English page about the “Munich Blade-Night”!
+welcome to the – at least as far as I know - one and only elaborate English page about the “Munich Blade Night”!

 [If Google lead you to this document and you only see text, but no menu on the left hand side, then please